SDiCesare/PokecrystalPvP/README.md

 ## Bugs

-The project is still being tested, but for now no bug was found.
+**The project is still being tested, but for now no bug was found.**

+* The project will not be able to recconnect to bgb emulator automatcally.
+This is not properly a bug, and it will be added as a feature as soon as possible.

 You can write an issue if you ecnounter a bug during playing the game.